 The good news is that early detection and treatment of PAD is the most effective way to avoid amputation, and there are several minimally invasive, out patient procedures to help restore blood flow and save your feet and toes.

-You know someone with Peripheral Artery Disease
+You know somebody with Peripheral Artery Disease.

 Please get a comprehensive evaluation and help us raise awareness of PAD!

 Our goal this year is to complete 5,000 comprehensive evaluations and save 10,000 feet from amputation.
 And since PAD affects 20% of baby boomers and 1 in 3 diabetics over the age of 50, it could easily be someone you love.

 Take a stand today and prevent amputation with one call to schedule your comprehensive evaluation.